Pantyhose-X/awesome/README.md

 *   [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative frontend for YouTube, for Android.

 *   [UstadMobile/Meshrabiya](https://github.com/UstadMobile/Meshrabiya) - Virtual mesh network for Android that operates over WiFi

-*   [AntiNeko/CatBoxForAndroid](https://github.com/AntiNeko/CatBoxForAndroid) - CatBox is a universal proxy program for Android using sing-box.
-It was adapted from NekoBoxForAndroid, removing some unappealing content and improving the experience in some cases.

 *   [Nain57/Smart-AutoClicker](https://github.com/Nain57/Smart-AutoClicker) - An open-source auto clicker on images for Android